 There’s an air of effortless grace and composure that the French bring to the table.
 They even invented the name for it; a certain je ne sais quoi.
-A certain thing that is hard to describe, and harder for the non-french to imitate.
-These are qualities that I think of when I think of Simon Tellier, certainly one of the most talented and yet humble drummers I’ve ever worked with.
-And he is indeed, very French.
+A thing that is hard to describe, and harder for the non-french to imitate.
+These are qualities that come to mind when I think of Simon Tellier.
+He’s one of the most talented drummers I have ever worked with, and he is indeed, very French.

-I’ve known him since I was eighteen.
-He later told me that when we first met, I spoke much too fast for his new understanding of the English language.
-We met attending the same music College – Tech Music schools where Simon had landed himself a scholarship to come over from France to study.
-Eventually we learnt to communicate, and I’ll never forget teaching him the word ‘cobbles’ on the streets of Edinburgh.
+I’ve known Simon since I was eighteen.
+He later told me that when we first met, I spoke too fast for his new understanding of the English language.
+We both attended the same music college, Tech Music Schools, where Simon had landed himself a scholarship.
+Eventually, we learnt to communicate, and I’ll never forget teaching him the word ‘cobbles’ on the streets of Edinburgh.

 A year or so after we met, we both auditioned to join an in-house band at the successful pop production house Xenomania.
 We got the gig, and it was the most unusual entrance into the music industry for both of us.
-It was a very structured job – 10am to 7pm, Monday to Friday.
-Every day, we travelled forty minutes outside of London to a gorgeous house in the country, where our rehearsal space was in fact the pool house by the pool in the vast garden.
-A wonderful Spanish cook prepared a feast for us all once a week and we were on a salary (although we were not extraordinarily well paid, to have regular money for our first jobs as session musicians was a huge comfort).
+It was a very structured job — 10am to 7pm, Monday to Friday.
+Every day, we travelled forty minutes outside of London to a gorgeous house in the country, where our rehearsal space was in fact the pool house which accompanied the outside pool in the vast garden.
+A wonderful Spanish cook prepared a feast for the staff once a week and we were on a salary (although we were not extraordinarily well paid, to have a regular pay-check for our first jobs as session musicians was a huge comfort).
 It was very bizarre, and it’s probably safe to say neither of us will work a job like that again.

-Everyone in our school knew what a fantastic drummer Simon was, and working with him 5 days a week for many months in that job meant I really got to see it first hand.
-He had certainly put a lot of work into it, playing drums since he was 4 years old and doing shows with his musician parents around France.
+Everyone in our school knew what a fantastic drummer Simon was, and working with him 5 days a week for many months in that job meant I got to see it first hand.
+He had certainly put a lot of work in, playing drums since he was 4 years old and doing shows with his musician parents around France throughout his childhood.
 He was the youngest endorsee of Mapex when he joined them in 2005.
-After he embarked on his move to London to attend the music school, and his stint with Xenomania he went on to play with many high profile acts, such as Tinchy Stryder, Taio Cruz, Christophe Willem, Charli XCX and Gloria Gaynor.
+After his stint with Xenomania, he went on to play with many high profile acts, such as Tinchy Stryder, Taio Cruz, Christophe Willem, Charli XCX and Gloria Gaynor.
 He’s most recently been busy touring with the legendary Pet Shop Boys.
-I got on the phone with him one Saturday afternoon to ask him for the details of his tours, past and present…
+I got on the phone with him one Saturday afternoon to ask him for the juicy details of his tours — past and present.

 V: You’ve worked with a string of great artists.
 I’m so interested to hear all of your stories, especially about working with Gloria Gaynor…

 S: Yeah, I’ve done a few shows with her.
-I was working with another artist who had the same MD (musical director) as Gloria, so she put me forward when they needed a dep drummer.
+I was working with another artist who had the same musical director as Gloria, so she put me forward when Gloria needed a dep drummer.
 They asked if I could read music, which I could.
-It was all the original band apart from me, and there was no rehearsal, so I met them all at sound check.
+It was all the original band apart from me, and there was no rehearsal — I met them all at sound check.
 The gig was on this beautiful beach in Italy.
 I started to set up and organise my charts on my laptop, but I realise I had forgotten to bring a foot-switch so I could turn the pages of the charts during the show.
-I ended up having to have a very sweet local crew guy sit next to me for the entire show, turning the pages on my laptop every time I nodded at him, all whilst my snare was smashing his ear drums.
+I ended up having to have a very sweet local crew guy sit next to me for the entire show, turning the pages on my laptop every time I nodded at him, all whilst my snare drum hits were smashing his ear drums.

 V: Wow.
 And what is Gloria like?